nayan32biswas/mongodb-odm/docs/tutorial/find_one_document.md

 ### Database

-We will start from the same database structure and the same number of data as previously.
+We will start with the same database structure and the same amount of data as previously.

 ## Find One

-Some times we need to find one object.
-In that scenario, we will use classmethod `find_one`.
+Sometimes we need to find one object.
+In that scenario, we will use the classmethod `find_one`.

-The `find_one` is a classmethod that returns a single object or None if the object not exists.
+The `find_one` is a classmethod that returns a single object or None if the object does not exist.

 ```python
 # Code omitted above